Hiking & Biking Trails in Carmel

 Monon Boulevard

-This is the urban trail portion of the Monon Greenway between 126th and Main Street.
+This is the urban trail portion of the Monon Greenway between 126th and Main Street in Carmel.
 Kids of all ages will have fun checking out the interactive experiences.
 We love the spray park in the summer.
-Discussing the public artwork, playing ping-pong, bocce ball and corn hole are just a few of the family friendly activities along this trail.
-Grab something to eat in Midtown Plaza at a variety of eateries.
-See what else you can do along this urban trail with a stop at Midtown Plaza
+Discussing the public artwork, and playing ping-pong, bocce ball, and corn hole are just some of the family-friendly activities along this trail.
+Grab something to eat in Midtown Plaza Carmel at a variety of eateries.

 Central Park East Woods